Program type:

 Get the training you need to start your career in art museum education.

 UNT is ideally situated for the study of art museum education.
-The North Texas area offers rich museum resources, bolstered by UNT's experienced faculty, established and new partnerships, cutting-edge technology, and unique educator-training opportunities.
+The North Texas area offers rich museum resources, bolstered by UNT's experienced faculty, established and new partnerships, and unique educator-training opportunities.

 Want more info?